How Is Instant Coffee Made?

 Is Instant Coffee as Good as Fresh-Brewed Coffee?

 The results have been mixed.
 It remains to future scientists to continue to attempt to duplicate, in instant form, the best flavor of coffee when properly brewed.

 It does have its place however.
 While today’s instant coffees have still not achieved the level of quality that would allow them to replace brewed coffee, the product still has great value – the thing about instant coffee is that, in a pinch when you can’t have fresh coffee, it does the trick.
 Some people even prefer the “instant” taste.

 To make instant coffee, first the green coffee beans are roasted to bring out their tastes and aromas.
 The roasting is typically done in a roasting plant where the coffee beans are placed in a rotating drum with hot combustion gases.

 Roasting the green coffee beans typically takes about 8 to 15 minutes at temperatures up to 165 degrees Celsius.
 Continuous fluid bed roasting may also be used, and this takes from 30 seconds to 4 minutes and uses lower temperatures.
 The benefit of the lower temperatures is better taste and aroma retention.

-The Instant Coffee Process – Grinding the Coffee
+The Instant Coffee Process – Grinding the Coffee to Powder